 FFA club membership is optional, fee may apply.
 Outside projects are part of the class.
 Scholarship opportunities and awards are available to student FFA members.
 This is a life laboratory science course.
+This course requires multiple system dissections (bone, muscle, heart, lung, kidney & eye).
 Students will follow the steps of the scientific method in classroom activities and laboratory investigations.
 The main concepts covered will be ecology, biochemistry, cells (structure and processes), genetics (molecular and Mendelian), evolution, anatomy, physiology, and the importance of domestic animals.
 This course is designed to prepare students to meet the state Systems, Inquiry, Application and Life Science standards and provide a firm science foundation for college preparatory course work.
 Students taking this course may opt to have it recorded on their transcript as "Biology".
 This course prepares students to take the Washington Comprehensive Assessment of Science (WCAS).